20 May HOW TO READ YOUR INSURANCE CLAIM PAPERS

 Insurance companies have made reading and understanding your insurance claim nearly impossible for homeowners these days.
 Not understanding your insurance claims papers could end up costing you thousands.

 We have a way of explaining the entire process that makes it much easier, ensuring that homeowners are in complete control of their insurance money.

-DEDUCTIBLE: The Deductible is your insurance companies way of saying “Hey, wait a minute Mr/Mrs. Homeowner, out of the R.C.V. amount that we owe you….,you are responsible for the deductible amount, so we are backing the deductible amount out of the R.C.V. money and we are keeping it.”
+The Deductible is your insurance companies way of saying “Uh Oh, here is the catch.
+Mr./Mrs. Homeowner, out of the R.C.V. amount that we owe you, “you are responsible for the deductible amount”.
+So, we are backing the deductible amount out of the R.C.V. money and we are keeping it.”

 Long story short, your insurance money is your insurance money.
 Not your contractors.
 Contractors are banking on the fact that you do not understand your claim and are hoping you will just let them do everything for you.
 Do not be fooled.
-Claims area easy.
+Claims are not as hard as you think.
 They are just written confusing.

 How Much Am I Getting: